MECLabTUDA/QA_Seg/README.md

 ## Training and Inference using the model

 ## JIP Datastructure
-The whole preprocessing, training, retraining, testing and inference is based on the data stored in the following structure:
+The whole preprocessing, training and inference is based on the data stored in the following structure:

     ../JIP/
     ├── data_dirs/